abelflopes/react-ck/packages/components/button/README.md

 To integrate the this component into your React apps, you can install it using npm or yarn: `npm i --save @react-ck/button` or `yarn add @react-ck/button`.

-You will also need to set up the theme provider, install it using npm or yarn: `npm i --save @react-ck/theme` or `yarn add @react-ck/theme`.
+You will also need to set up the manager, install it using npm or yarn: `npm i --save @react-ck/manager` or `yarn add @react-ck/manager`.

 Wrap your app root with the theme provider and use this component: